Chart Color Schemes

 Port Pirie South is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Port Pirie South, as evaluated at the 2016 Census, comprised 89.0% houses and 11.0% other dwellings.
-In comparison, Non-Metro SA had 89.8% houses and 10.2% other dwellings.
+Port Pirie South's dwelling structures, as per the latest Census, had 89.0% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro SA's 89.8% houses and 10.2% other dwellings.
 Home ownership in Port Pirie South was 37.1%, with mortgaged dwellings at 34.3% and rented ones at 28.6%.
-The median monthly mortgage repayment was $975, above Non-Metro SA's average of $888.
-Median weekly rent in the area was $200, compared to Non-Metro SA's $182.
-Nationally, Port Pirie South's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $975, higher than Non-Metro SA's average of $888.
+Median weekly rent in Port Pirie South was $200, compared to Non-Metro SA's $182.
+Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing